leanprover-community/lean4-metaprogramming-book/md/monad-stacks.md

 workings of `IO` so we will leave it at that.

 ### `StateRefT`
-`StateT` is implemented as a function that essentialy forwards the state from one monadic computation to the next like this: `State -> (Value, State)`.
+`StateT` is implemented as a function that forwards the state from one monadic computation to the next like this: `State -> (Value, State)`.
 Especially when updating the state lots of times this does of course become rather inefficient so there is an alternative to it, `StateRefT`.
 Thanks to